Page 1 - Multisystem Study Guide for the CCRN

 Treatment of metabolic acidosis focuses on correction of any electrolyte and fluid imbalances.
 If acidosis continues despite these corrections, correction of the acidosis with bicarbonate may be needed.

 Treatment of metabolic alkalosis focuses on resolution of underlying conditions.
 If persistent vomiting is present, using antiemetics and correcting fluid imbalance (using 0.9% sodium chloride) should be considered.
-H2 inhibitors can be beneficial for critical care clients requiring continuous or intermittent gastric suction.
+H2 inhibitors can be beneficial for critical care patients requiring continuous or intermittent gastric suction.
 Loop or thiazide diuretic therapy may be switched to potassium-sparing diuretics to reduce bicarbonate retention.
-Hemodialysis or peritoneal dialysis may be required, especially for clients with severe renal failure, if other treatment measures are inadequate in correcting the client’s alkalosis.
+Hemodialysis or peritoneal dialysis may be required, especially for patients with severe renal failure, if other treatment measures are inadequate in correcting the patient’s alkalosis.

 Mixed acid-base imbalance can occur when either the respiratory or metabolic systems try to compromise for the acidity or alkalinity of the other.
 In order to identify if more than one acid-base imbalance is present, the anion gap should be measured.